 As you can appreciate logging in with their accustomed username would be a far easier solution, in terms of human engineering.

 I think this would be helpful to a number of possible enterprise users too.

-#2 Updated by Ken Sands almost 9 years ago
+#2 Updated by Ken Sands about 9 years ago